 For more information on the RSA, stop by the Office of Residence Life in Donovan C-16 (Garden Level) or call 718-990-2417.You also may attend RSA meetings and look for our published announcements.

 Each residence hall has its own hall council with its own distinct constitution and bylaws.
-There is one Hall Council organization for Staten Island.
 The Residence Director advises these hall councils with the support of the Senior Resident Assistant.
 Hall councils enhance the residential life experience by providing inclusive social, educational, and service programs, while serving as a gateway to solutions through advocacy.
 Hall councils are responsible for providing activities for their specific halls.

 Executive board and committee opportunities are available throughout the year.
 If you are interested in joining a hall council, please contact your Hall Council advisor.